usefulalgorithm/usefulalgorithm/README.md

 - _Somoku Hodo_, by Hakushi Hasegawa
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
-- _Cult Subterranea_, by Celestaphone, Dealers of God
 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos
 - _Blue Veil_, by Lucy Railton